-There could be reputational risks to buyers acquiring land from non-compliant OEs.
+There could be reputational and regulatory risks to parties involved in acquiring land from non-compliant OEs, especially where non-compliance amounts to a criminal offence.

-At the very start of the transaction the buyer should establish:
+At the very start of the transaction, the buyer should establish:

-- the status of the OE (registered/exempt/non-compliant); - if non-compliant, what steps will the OE be taking to become compliant (and when); - whether the OE's status is at risk of change during the course of the transaction (e.g. because the duty to update will arise); and - whether an OE Restriction (or statutory equivalent, if the OE is not registered at the Land Registry) will apply and if so, from what date.
+- the status of the OE (registered/exempt/non-compliant); - if non-compliant, what steps will the OE be taking to become compliant (and when); - whether the OE's status is at risk of change during the course of the transaction (e.g. because the duty to update will arise); and - whether an OE Restriction (or statutory equivalent, if the OE is not registered at the Land Registry) applies.